luavixen/KeePassDX/README.md

 > [!WARNING]
 > This repository ([luavixen/KeePassDX](https://github.com/luavixen/KeePassDX)) is a fork of the original repository ([Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX)).
-> Currently, the only supported way to use this fork is to clone the repository and compile the app yourself.
+> Currently, the only supported ways to use this fork are:
+> - Downloading it via [Obtainium](https://github.com/ImranR98/Obtainium), see top of README
+> - Cloning the repository and compiling the app yourself

 ## Frequently Asked Questions